ready4-dev/ready4fun/README.md

 testing.
 If you have any questions, please contact the authors (matthew.hamilton@orygen.org.au).

-If you plan on testing this software you can install it by running the following commands in your R console:
+To install a development version of this software, run the following commands in your R console:

 ```r
 utils::install.packages("devtools")